mdminhazulhaque/kakitangan-cli/README.md

 # Security?

 I know.
 I know.
 You are damn worried about the security of your Kakitangan account.
-At least I am not going to store your password in plaintext like Google or Facebook did.
-This CLI app asks for your password once, tries to get a authorization token from Kakitangan API and saves the following things on your disk.
-It even asks for your password via stdin and hides the prompt so no trace is left in your bash history.
+At least I am not going to store your password in plaintext like Google or Facebook did. <span style="color:red">This CLI app asks for your password once, tries to get a authorization token from Kakitangan API and ONLY saves the following things on your disk.
+It even asks for your password via stdin and hides the prompt so no trace is left in your bash history.</span>

 * username
 * sessionid